saeedfatima/go-bus-ng/README.md

 QR-based ticket validation

-Refund automation system
+Automated refund processing

-AI-powered trip demand forecasting
+AI-based demand forecasting for trip planning

-📚 Academic Context

-This project was developed as part of a Computer Science system design and implementation study.
-It demonstrates applied knowledge in:

-System Analysis & Design

-UML Modeling

-Data Flow Modeling

-Database Architecture

-Full-Stack Development
+Multi-transport company network support

-🤝 Contribution
+🤝 Contributing

+Contributions are welcome.

+To contribute:

-Contributions, suggestions, and improvements are welcome.
-Fork the repository and submit a pull request.
+1. Fork the repository

+2. Create a new feature branch

+3. Commit your changes

+4. Submit a pull request

+Bug reports, feature requests, and documentation improvements are encouraged.

 📄 License

-This project is developed for academic and educational purposes.
+This project is open-source and available under the MIT License.

+👨‍💻 Maintainer

+Saidu Usman Abdullahi

+Developer focused on building open digital infrastructure for transportation, logistics, and enterprise systems in emerging markets.